rokath/tip/docs/TipUserManual.md

 [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) and [TCOBS](https://github.com/rokath/tcobs) are starting or ending with some control characters and these are linked togeter to distinguish them from data bytes.
 But there is also an other option.

-If there is a buffer of, let's say 20 bytes, we can consider it as a 20-digit number with 256 ciphers.
+If there is a buffer of, let's say 20 bytes, we can consider it as a (big) 20-digit number with 256 ciphers.
 To free some 8 characters for special usage, we could transform the 20 times 256 cipher number into a 21 or 22 times 248 ciphers number.
 This transformation is possible, but very computing intensive because of many divisions by 248, or a different base number.
 So this is no solution for small MCUs.
 But a division by 128 is cheap!
 If we transform the 256 base into a 128 base, we only need to perform a shift operation for the conversion.
 This way we get 128 special characters usable for compressing and framing:

 * Byte `00` is not used at all.
 One aim of TiP is, to get rid of all zeroes in the TiP packets to be able to use `00` as a package delimiter.
 * Bytes `01` to `7f` are used as pattern IDs.
 These IDs are used as pattern replacements.